Topics

 Am I covered if I go to school outside of Canada?

-If you are traveling outside of the country, your provincial or private health insurance will not cover your medical expenses.
+If you are travelling outside of the country, your provincial or private health insurance will not cover your medical expenses.
 You must purchase travel medical insurance.
 This might be included in extended health insurance automatically, but not always.
-Check your coverage details.
+If it does not come included in your existing health insurance policy, we can help you shop for the best emergency travel medical insurance on the market!

 How do I file a health insurance claim?